TomE8/drones/README.md

 # drones
-The JJRC H47 ELFIE+ drone with on board RGB camera.
+The JJRC H47 ELFIE+ is a cheap drone with on-board RGB camera.
 The code in the repository allowes you to fully control the movment of the drone using joystick, and receive the image from the drone's camera as a python object (which can be used for image-prosessing).
 The code is written in python 3 and tested on Ubunto 16.04.
 # needed-packages:
 1) opencv
 2) numpy